 - Once the dust is out, use a microfiber cloth to clean up the residue.

-- If there is grime inside of your controller (from either spilt drinks or otherwise), continue cleaning.
+- If there is grime inside your controller (from either spilled drinks or otherwise), continue cleaning.

 - Make sure your DualShock controller is either completely dead or turned off.
 I prefer letting the controller be completely dead because it prevents the accidental turn-on, but allowing a controller to die when it can't connect to the PSR (and constantly turns off because of it) is a hassle.
 Just make sure you're careful not to turn it on by accident.